LambdaHack/LambdaHack/README.md

 Generally, relax and try to stick to the style apparent in a file you are editing.
 Put big formatting changes in separate commits.

-Haddocks are provided only for functions and types from major modules, in particular the modules that are interfaces for a whole directory of modules.
+Haddocks are provided for all module headers and for all functions and types from major modules, in particular the modules that are interfaces for a whole directory of modules.
+Apart of that only very important functions and types are distinguished by having a haddock.
-For minor ones, the comments, if any, should not be haddocks and are permitted to describe implementation details and be out of date.
+If minor ones have comments, they should not be haddocks and they are permitted to describe implementation details and be out of date.
 If not too verbose, use assertions instead of comments.